 The relief applies to all purchases from today (8 July 2020).
 If you have already exchanged contracts, as long as completion is from today onwards you will benefit from the increased thresholds.

-For more information on buying a house, please contact a member of our Residential Property Department.
+For more information on buying a house, please contact a member of our Residential Conveyancing Department.